Jason-Whitmore/rl_aao/README.md

 to the CartPole-v1 environment.

-Gridworld-10x10-1r-v0 is a simple environment that tasks the agent with navigating through a 10 by 10 grid to collect a single reward, which once collected, ends the environment.
+Gridworld-10x10-1r-v0 is a simple environment that tasks the agent with navigating through a 10 by 10 grid to collect a single reward, which once collected, ends the episode.
 Unlike the other environments, this environment contains a sparse reward function, which gives the agent 0 reward on all actions except for when the sole reward is collected, when a reward of 1 is given.
-This sparse reward function provides another challenge for both the AAO and SAO algorithm in the experiment.
+This sparse reward function provides another challenge for both the AAO and SAO algorithms in the experiment.

 CartPole-v1 and LunarLander-v2 are environments provided by OpenAI's Gym package.
-The Gridworld-10x10-1r-v0 is a custom environment that was made for this project, and is implemented using the same Gym interface that the other two environments use.
+The Gridworld-10x10-1r-v0 environment is a custom environment that was made for this project, and is implemented using the same Gym interface that the other two environments use.

 ### Learning efficiency

 To compare the AAO and SAO algorithms in terms of learning efficiency, a specific metric must be created.
 Efficiency is often expressed as a fraction with the numerator being some kind of performance, and with the denominator being some kind of resource being consumed.
-One example of this form include miles per gallon
+One example of this form is miles per gallon
 (fuel efficiency).

 Learning efficiency can be expressed as a change in score divided by a change in time, or how much the algorithm can improve a policy in a given amount of time.